gSchool/DNA-release-2/02-Phase-1/01-emergence.md

 ### !callout-success
 ## Key Takeaways:
-* DevOps, Agile, and Lean aren’t independent concepts.
+1. DevOps, Agile, and Lean aren’t independent concepts.
 Rather, they build off of one another and incorporate lessons learned from one another as well as new technology as it becomes available.
-* DevOps applies to entire organizations - that is, acquisition and other underlying business functions are critical and should be incorporated when mapping the overall workflow.
+2. DevOps applies to entire organizations - that is, acquisition and other underlying business functions are critical to providing valuable and timely business and mission capability to users.
+As such, it should be incorporated when mapping the overall workflow.
+Remember, capability isn’t delivered by individuals but by a team!
-* DevOps is more than tools.
+3. DevOps is more than tools.
 Similar to Agile, DevOps is rooted in a mindset that first drives values and principles to _support_ practices, and finally is enabled by tools.
 If you only have ‘tools’, you are not DevOps.
 ### !end-callout